A good night’s sleep may help to improve your performance!

 There are some additional resources to help you cope with stress and improve your sleep:

 Though getting a bit of shut eye midday can be helpful, it’s best to keep them short and sweet.
 If you do need a nap, try limiting it to 20-30 minutes.

 - Set your alarm to wake you up.

 - Wear ear plugs and an eye mask to block out light and noise.

-- Pick a nap spot that’s separate from where you study (e.g. the library) to make sure your body doesn’t associate it with the library and later interrupt your studying.
+- Pick a nap spot that’s separate from where you study to make sure your body doesn’t associate it with sleep, so it doesn’t interrupt your studying later.

-Taking a short nap can improve alertness and performance without disrupting your nighttime sleep or making you feel groggy.
+Taking a short nap may improve alertness and performance without disrupting your nighttime sleep or making you feel groggy.

 - Improve concentration and memory

 These are also all benefits of getting a quality night of sleep!
 To nap or not to nap?
 The take-home message — a good night’s sleep is more beneficial than napping.
 However, if you must nap, try to keep it to no more than 30 minutes.